 At ABBYY, we always aspire to make FineReader better.
 Delivering new and improving existing functionality and fixing bugs is always our main priority, so we never stop.
 At the very end of Summer 2019, we launched brand new version of FineReader 15, and in November 2019 we already delivered its first update containing new and improved functionality, Release 3.
 We started 2020 with yet another update, Release 4, which has further enhanced FineReader’s capabilities.
 What does it do to improve your daily work with PDF documents?
 Here is the overview:

 It isn’t always necessary to open every PDF just to quickly see what it is about.
-If your FineReader 15 is set as a default PDF viewer (here is how to do that), with the latest release it can provide you with a full preview of a PDF document directly in Windows Explorer or in Microsoft Outlook.
+If your FineReader 15 is set as a default PDF viewer, with the latest release it can provide you with a full preview of a PDF document directly in Windows Explorer or in Microsoft Outlook.
 Expand the preview pane and comfortably scroll through the pages.

 If you work with a lot of PDF documents, opening time can become critical.
 With Release 4, FineReader 15 was further optimized to speed up PDF opening in addition to the boost the product had got earlier, with the initial release of the latest major version 15 in the end of summer 2019.
 If you need to edit a PDF, it takes some time after clicking the “Edit” button for the content to become available for editing.
 Since availability of the Release 3 this lag time has been reduced by an average of 13 percent.